AlixLv/AlixLv/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alix-leve/)

 ## 🧭 Professional background
-I previously worked at ARTE France, where my main missions were to provide editorial recommandations and best practices to our external partners.
-Thanks to this experience, I strengthened my communication and project management skills.
-Then, wanting to get closer to the final customer and the product, I changed jobs and became a cheesemonger at Terroirs d'Avenir.
-The team spirit required for this job and my desire to respond as effectively as possible to customer requests carried me through this experience.
-Finally, I worked at Kube, as a customer relations-manager.
-This position enabled me to strengthen my skills in identifying customer needs and translating them for the business teams.
-It also led me to work hand-in-hand with developers to improve the user experience and convert visitors into subscribers.
+Formerly a customer service representative and store manager, I'm retraining at Ada Tech School in backend development.
+After actively participating in sales strategy and building trusting relationships with customers at my previous employers, I now want to put my skills to work to improve product quality.

 Alongside my professional career, I have been self-training in web development by taking online courses.
 With Ada Tech School, I took the plunge and became a web developer, putting my skills to work for my future company!

-**I’m currently looking for an apprenticeship starting from April/Mai 2025 to perfect my skills.**
+**I’m currently looking for an apprenticeship starting from June 2025 to perfect my skills.**

 Ada Tech School is a school whose pedagogy is based on autonomy and collaboration.
 The programme is structured in two parts: one part is devoted to learning the fundamentals of programming while doing peer-programming.
 A second time to carry out collective projects, using the agile method.
 These two periods are rotated every fortnight.